-Jack rehearsals are now and the show will run until mid-January.
+The show runs until mid-January.
 After that I’ll be going straight back to Cape Town to start my third year at The Waterfront Theatre School and to keep working at Stardust Diner.

 WHO ARE SOME ENTERTAINMENT PERSONALITIES THAT YOU MOST ADMIRE?

 Thuso Mbedu (born in Pietermaritzburg), because it’s amazing to see a South African performer in Hollywood… and her performance in the film The Woman King was incredible.
 I also admire Ben Platt because I really love and connect with his music, especially the album Sing to Me Instead.
 I also admire Oprah Winfrey for her way with people.
 But there are so many performers I admire… it would take too long to list them all!.